 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Notification of works No recent works undertaken N/A 2.
 Construction and maintenance in accordance with documentation Works completed N/A 3.
 Upgrade oxidation pond discharge in accordance with documentation Upgrade completed N/A 4.
 Adopt best practicable option Inspections and liaison with consent holder Yes 5.
 Minimise riverbed disturbance No recent works undertaken N/A 6.
 Maintain public access Public walkway maintained Yes 7.
 Riverbed disturbance to coincide with dry weather periods No recent works undertaken N/A 8.
 Requirement for fish passage Inspection Yes 9.
 Requirements for signage during work No recent works undertaken N/A 10.
 Removal and reinstatement requirements Structures still in use N/A 11.
 Lapse condition Consent exercised N/A 12.
-Optional review of consent Next option for review in June 2022 N/A of t his consent iance and environmental performance in respect High High
+Optional review of consent Next option for review in June 2022, recommendation attached in section 4.6.6 N/A erall assessment of consent compl his consent iance and environmental performance in respect High Ove erall assessment of administrative performance in respect of this consent High